safe-global/safe-docs/safe-core-sdk/api-kit/README.md

 const signatureResponse = await service.confirmTransaction(safeTxHash, signature.data)
 ```

 The Safe transaction is now ready to be executed.
-This can be done using the Safe{Wallet} web interface, the Protocol Kit or any other tool that is available.
+This can be done using the Safe{Wallet} web interface, the Protocol Kit or any other tool that's available.